macnum/100-days-of-code/rrt1-log.md

  Finished building the shopping list app , i got session storage working, i also have been able to deploy netlify

  ### R1D6
+ Started Angela yu udemy course on webdevelopment , adding it to also watching traversy media js course, also worked a website for someone using tailwind and js"